The Atlantic Companion · Wild Atlantic Way · Cork

 Two permanent exhibitions in the old gasworks building: the Great Famine in West Cork, and Lough Hyne — Europe's first marine nature reserve, just outside the town.
 The Famine exhibition is harrowing and essential; this region was hit harder than almost anywhere else in Ireland.

 Good to know · Upper Bridge Street, Skibbereen.
-Mid-March to early November.
+Seasonal — check current opening hours before visiting.
 Combined ticket with Lough Hyne tour available.

 Nature